 AI your business can supervise.

 Useful AI needs boundaries.
-Folium Systems adds the logs, approvals, health checks, readiness proof, alerts, and recovery paths needed to operate AI with confidence.
+Folium Systems adds the logs, approvals, health checks, readiness records, alerts, and recovery paths needed to operate AI with confidence.

 Supervision has to be visible before AI receives more access.